-The reason why BYU was able to add Virginia to its 2013 football schedule -- the Cougars will open the season Aug.
-31 in Charlottesville -- is because Washington State wanted out of a contracted game next year, coach Bronco Mendenhall said Wednesday after the Cougars practiced.
+The reason why BYU was able to add Virginia to its 2013 football schedule the Cougars will open the season Aug.
+31 in Charlottesville is because Washington State wanted out of a contracted game next year, coach Bronco Mendenhall said Wednesday after the Cougars practiced.
 Wazzu pulled out even though the game was supposed to be played in Pullman.
 BYU owes WSU a game because the red Cougars played in Provo in September.
 "Well, that's really up to them," Mendenhall said when I asked him why WSU would give up a home game.
 "They chose to not want the game.
 So I don't know if we go back there or not."

 Thursday afternoon, WSU athletic director Bill Moos confirmed that WSU wanted out of the BYU game in 2013 to achieve "better scheduling balance" and said WSU has replaced BYU with Southern Utah University.

 Moos said Washington State will play host to BYU in 2019.